 CAPEXinsights Business Case for Change Lead, Kim Featherstone, discusses the issues surfaced during assessments of capital project and portfolio practices in leading organisations.

-That’s a typical comment from the stakeholders we interview as we conduct ‘current state’ assessments of capital project delivery, risk management, and reporting processes as part of our ‘Business Case for Change’ service.
+"We know there's a better way.
+We just don't have time to stop and figure out what it is."
+This is a typical comment from the stakeholders we interview as we conduct ‘current state’ assessments of capital project delivery, risk management, and reporting processes as part of our ‘Business Case for Change’ service.
 In these assessments, we leverage industry best-practice to benchmark six aspects of project and portfolio management to establish where organisations are at.
 This in-depth analysis helps organisations make informed decisions about the right solution for their capital project and portfolio management practices.

 Why organisations should do a Business Case For Change